 Cameo of Sergio Leone and photography by Mario Bava, who then became the master of Italian horror movies.

-Italian bar was a lot more than a place for a coffee at the counter or free wi-fi.
+Italian bars were a lot more than a place for a coffee at the counter or free wi-fi.

-This comedy directed by Pupi Avati describes life inside Bar Margherita in Via Saragozza by the eyes of Taddeo, a young kid.
+This comedy directed by Pupi Avati describes life inside Bar Margherita in Via Saragozza through the eyes of Taddeo, a young kid.

 Taddeo dreams of becoming part of the group of friends, older than him, who assiduously frequent the bar, which he has mythologized since childhood.
 Between cheats and jokes, gags and disillusions you can relive an old Bologna almost disappeared.

 Bar Margherita really exists in Via Saragozza but it's not where the movie was shot.
 If you'd like to visit a bar out of time Billi Bar is the place.

 L'Isola delle Rose (Rose island) was a micro-nation built in the sixties, off the coast of Rimini, by the Bolognese engineer Giorgio Rosa.